tsdev/spinw/docs/pages/swfiles/sw_mex.md

   sidebar: sw_sidebar, permalink: sw_mex.html, folder: swfiles, mathjax: 'true'}

 ---
-compiles the mex files and test them

 SW_MEX('Option1',Value1, ...)

-The compiled mex files will speed up the [spinw](spinw.html).spinwave function.
+The compiled mex files will speed up the spinw.spinwave function.
 The expected speedup is larger for smaller magnetic unit cells.
-Once the mex files are compiled, use the [swpref.setpref](swpref_setpref.html)('usemex',true) command to switch to mex in [spinw](spinw.html).spinwave.
+Once the mex files are compiled, use the swpref.setpref('usemex',true) command to switch to mex in spinw.spinwave.

 Options: